UNINETTSigma2/documentation/quick/betzy-pilots.md

 ## Queue System

 Betzy uses the SLURM queuing system.
+For more information the queue system on Betzy, please check out [job types](../jobs/job_types.md) page.

-During the pilot phase there will be no limitations imposed.
+**NOTE**: During the pilot phase there will be no CPU core limitations imposed.

 For generic information about job submission, please check out our documentation [here](../jobs/queue_system.md).

 ## Storage